marcello3d/node-mongolian/Readme.md

 Basics
 ------
 Most of the work in MongolianDeadBeef doesn't occur until a query is actually made.
 This means that simple operations are fast and synchronous.
 Currently there is one connection per server.
-You can have multiple queries simultaneously on a single mongodb connection, so I'm not sure how important pooling is at this point.

 Examples
 --------